-• During the previous marking period the student must have passed and received full credit in at least four of their seven scheduled courses.
-If a student has an attendance appeal and/or incomplete grades in process they may continue to participate (in practices only) until the attendance appeal and/or incomplete grades are completed.

-• For the Fall 2016 season only: To be eligible for the fall season, a student is required to have passed and received full credit for the previous academic year's final grade for third trimester courses, in four of their five scheduled courses.
-If a student did not receive full credit in four out of five courses the student must complete an attendance appeal one week after report cards are issued.

-• For the Fall 2017 season: To be eligible for the fall season, a student is required to have passed and received full credit for the previous academic year's final grade for second semester courses, in four of their seven scheduled courses.
-If a student did not receive full credit in four out of seven courses the student must complete an attendance appeal one week after report cards are issued.

-• You must be less than 19 years of age prior to September 1st of the current school year.

-• A student shall be eligible for interscholastic competition for no more than four consecutive years after initially entering grade 9.

-• For freshmen competition, you must be under 16 but may compete for the remainder of the season if your $16^{th}$ birthday occurs on or after September $1^{st}$ .

-• Once a student has lost eligibility during a season he or she may not become eligible during that same season.
+- During the previous marking period the student must have passed and received full credit in at least four of their seven scheduled courses.
+If a student has an attendance appeal and/or incomplete grades in process they may continue to participate (in practices only) until the attendance appeal and/or incomplete grades are completed. - For the Fall 2017 season: To be eligible for the fall season, a student is required to have passed and received full credit for the previous academic year's final grade for second semester courses, in four of their seven scheduled courses.
+If a student did not receive full credit in four out of seven courses the student must complete an attendance appeal one week after report cards are issued. - A student must be less than 19 years of age prior to September 1st of the current school year. - A student shall be eligible for interscholastic competition for no more than four consecutive years after initially entering grade 9. - For freshmen competition, you must be under 16 but may compete for the remainder of the season if your 16th birthday occurs on or after September 1st. - Once a student has lost eligibility during a season he or she may not become eligible during that same season.

-• Academic eligibility of all students shall be considered as official and determined on the date report cards are issued for the marking period.

-Transfer students must see the Athletic Director regarding eligibility.

-• A student athlete must be a current high school student (See MIAA rule 61) and have not received their diploma.
+- Academic eligibility of all students shall be considered as official and determined on the date report cards are issued for the marking period. - Transfer students must see the Athletic Director regarding eligibility. - A student athlete must be a current high school student (See MIAA rule 61) and have not received their diploma.